How to Plan a Death Valley Stargazing Trip in 2023

 Yes, Death Valley rangers organize the Night Sky Talk, where visitors can discover the wonders of Death Valley’s incredible night sky with a park ranger.
 The tour takes place in Harmony Borax Works and lasts 45 minutes to 1 hour.

 Is there a dark sky festival in Death Valley?

 Yes!
 Death Valley hosts an annual Dark Sky Festival, where visitors explore the night sky and the unique park landscapes.
-In 2022, the park held the festival in February.
-So make sure you check the park’s website for the dates.
+In 2022, the park held the festival in February; 2023 dates should be announced soon, so make sure you check the park’s website for the dates.

 Have any other questions about planning your Death Valley stargazing trip based on my experience?
 Let me know in the comments!